Iron and Steel Act 1967

 The Iron and Steel Act 1967 (c.
-17) was an act of Parliament of the United Kingdom, which regulated corporate governance in the iron and steel industries.
+17) was an act of the Parliament of the United Kingdom, which regulated corporate governance in the iron and steel industries.
+It renationalised the steel industry and formed the British Steel Corporation.
 It required that employees had voting rights for the board of directors.

 Contents

-Schedule 4, Part V, stated that the corporation was required to participate in discussions with the workforce.
+Part V of schedule 4 stated that the corporation was required to participate in discussions with the workforce.
 Under this provision, worker directors were introduced in 1969.

+The renationalisation effort brought in 14 big private companies, that represented around 90% of UK production, together to form the British Steel Corporation.
+At the time the corporation had a workforce of roughly 268,500.

 Background

-The Iron and Steel Act 1949 had been enacted by the post-war Labour government to nationalized elements of the British iron and steel industry.
+The Iron and Steel Act 1949 (12, 13 & 14 Geo.
+6. c.
+72) had been enacted by the post-war Labour government to nationalized elements of the British iron and steel industry.
 It established the Iron and Steel Corporation to acquire certain companies.

 Nationalisation of iron and steel production had been strongly opposed by the Conservative opposition.
 On returning to power in October 1951 they planned to denationalise and return the industry to the private sector.
-This policy was enacted through the Iron and Steel Act 1953 which repealed the Iron and Steel Act 1949 and dissolved the Iron and Steel Corporation.
+This policy was enacted through the Iron and Steel Act 1953 (1 & 2 Eliz.
+2. c.
+15) which repealed the 1949 act and dissolved the Iron and Steel Corporation.

 The 1953 act remained in force until the Labour government re-nationalised the iron and steel industry in 1967 through the Iron and Steel Act 1967.

+Subsequent developments

+The whole act, so far as unrepealed, was repealed by section 38(3) of, and schedule 7 to, the Iron and Steel Act 1975, which came into force on 12 December 1975.